Credit Cards - What You Need To Know - Training Manual

 How can I avoid paying an annual or monthly fee on my credit card?

-Fewer than half of all cards have annual fees.
+Fewer than half of all cards have annual fees, although it is predicted by some industry analysts that more cards will have annual fees in the future.
 Annual fees are common on charge cards, rewards cards and airline miles credit cards, and on secured and sub-prime cards.
 Look at the overall value of a card when comparing fee and no-fee cards.
 If you are thinking about getting a rewards or airlines miles card with special benefits, make sure that the card’s benefits and services are worth the price of the fee.

 I have bad credit, and every card offer I receive has application fees.
 Where can I find a card without an application fee?

-I went on a trip and didn’t realize that my credit card had a small balance on it.
-The company closed my card.
-Now they want an account reopening fee to reinstate my card.
+I went on a trip and neglected to make a payment because I didn’t realize that my card had a small balance on it.
+The company closed my card and wants an account reopening fee to reinstate it.
 Is this legal?

 Do credit cards charge a fee for balance transfers?

 Most card companies charge a fee for balance transfers.
 However, most companies don’t charge balance transfer fees to new cardholders for the first month or two.
 So when you apply for a new card, ask about balance transfer fees.
-Balance transfer fees are commonly assessed as a percentage of the cash advance (for example, 3%).
+Balance transfer fees usually are assessed as a percentage of the amount transferred (example, 3%).

 I sent a payment to my credit card company and the check bounced.
 What should I do?

 If your check bounced because of a mistake at your bank, try calling your credit card company to ask to have the fee waived.
-But your request will probably be denied—virtually all credit card companies will charge a fee if your payment check is returned because you don’t have enough money in your checking account to cover it.
+But your request will probably be denied if your payment check is returned because you don’t have enough money in your checking account to cover it.
 If your bank acknowledges that it made the mistake, ask it to pay the credit card fee.
 When you have the funds to cover the payment in your account, ask your bank if you should send a replacement check or allow the company to resubmit the check.
 Delaying your payment will result in added interest and perhaps other fees.
 In the future, always make sure you have sufficient funds in your bank account to cover your payment check before mailing it.

 My card company has a minimum cash advance fee of $15.
 What does this mean?

 A minimum cash advance fee means that you will pay $15 even if the percentage-based cash advance fee is less than $15 for the amount you were advanced.
-If you take a $100 cash advance with your credit card and your company charges a 3% cash advance fee with a $15 minimum, you will pay $15 instead of 3% or $3.
+For example, if you take a $100 cash advance with your credit card and your company charges a 3% cash advance fee with a $15 minimum, you will pay $15 instead of 3% or $3.

 I had an emergency and took out a $1,000 cash advance with a fee of 4% of the amount advanced.
 But the company only charged me $25—I thought it would charge $40.
 What’s up?